Ian Watson (rugby league)

-Ian Watson (born 27 October 1976) is a professional rugby league coach, and a former Wales international who played as a or in the 1990s, 2000s and 2010s.
+Ian Watson (born 27 October 1976) is a professional rugby league coach who is an assistant coach at Hull Kingston Rovers in the Super League, and a former Wales international who played as a and in the 1990s, 2000s and 2010s.

 He played for the Salford City Reds, Workington Town, Swinton Lions, Widnes Vikings, Rochdale Hornets, Oldham, Halifax and the Leigh Centurions.
 Watson was a goal-kicker who holds the appearance record for Wales with 30 caps.

 Watson has coached the Swinton Lions in the Championship and the Salford Red Devils and Huddersfield Giants in the Super League.
 He is considered one of the best British coaches in the game after taking unfancied Salford and Huddersfield to Finals.

 Background

 Watson was born in Salford, Greater Manchester, England.

 Playing career

 Watson started his professional career with the Salford Reds coming though from local amateur team Eccles RLFC.

 In July 1996, he joined Workington Town on loan, where he played in the Super League for the first time.

 He returned to the Salford Reds for the 1997's Super League II, making 27 appearances for the club.

 Following the signings of Martin Crompton and Josh White, despite being a firm club favourite Watson was deemed surplus to requirements, and was sold to the Swinton Lions for a fee of £15,000.
 He spent three years with the Swinton Lions before signing a one-year contract with the Widnes Vikings for the 2001 season.

 He returned to the Super League a year later, re-joining the Salford City Reds on a one-year deal.

 Watson played out the remainder of his career in the Championships.